QCaudron/scotch_old/docs/quick-start/index.md

 In the case of small populations, the continuous property of the state space can be a poor assumption, and we may prefer to simulate each individual in the population as separate entities.
 We'll phrase this model in the language of discrete-state stochastic processes, particularly that of continuous-time Markov chains.

-### Using the Wizard
+### The model file

 _scotch_ models are defined in JSON format.
-For the SIR model above, it would look like this :
+For the SIR model above, with time in days, it would look like this :

 ```
 {